cz-python-course/Class3-Conditional-IF/README.md

 # Exercise
 > The exercise is an update of the last class exercise.
 Your *main.py* file already has the complete exercise from the last class.

-Update the exercise from last class to show a message to the user, based on the number of cups of coffee taken:
+Update the exercise from last class to show a message to the user, based on the average number of cups of coffee taken:

 | < 5        | 5    | > 5                |
 |:----------:|:----:|:------------------:|